Limited availability. Q4 slots filling now ·

 3. Can be built in weeks, not months

-It's not the "bad" version of your product.
-It's the focused version.
+It is not the "bad" version of your product.
+It is the focused version.

-Good MVP philosophy: "We'll build 3 core features really well and cut everything else." → You ship something tight, users understand what you do, you learn fast.
+Good MVP philosophy: "I'll build 3 core features really well and cut everything else."
+You ship something tight, users understand what you do, you learn fast.

 This is the hardest part.
-You'll want to build everything.
+You will want to build everything.

 "A [user type] wants to [action] so that [outcome]."